Zoran Stamenić

-Zoran Stamenić (Зоран Стаменић; born 3 August 1977) is a retired Croatia-born Serb footballer who played in Serbia, Hungary, Iceland, Norway and Croatia.
+Zoran Stamenić (Зоран Стаменић; born 3 August 1977) is a Serbian former professional footballer who played as a centre-back in Serbia, Hungary, Iceland, Norway and Croatia.

-Clubs career
+Career

-Born in Slavonski Brod, SR Croatia, SFR Yugoslavia, he played with FK ČSK Čelarevo in the Serbian lower league between 1998 and 2004.
-In summer 2004 he moved to Hungary and joined Budapest Honvéd FC playing in the Nemzeti Bajnokság I but during the winter break he returned to ČSK.
-During the winter break of the 2005–06 season, he moved to FK Mladost Apatin playing then in the Serbian First League, however at the end of the season they will gain promotion to the 2006–07 Serbian SuperLiga.
-In January 2008 he will move to Iceland and sign with Grindavik and play in the top league Úrvalsdeild during the seasons 2008 and 2009.
+Born in Slavonski Brod, SR Croatia, SFR Yugoslavia, Stamenić started playing with local club FK Polet 1926 before joining Sloga.
+He later joined Vojvodina who loaned him to ČSK Čelarevo.
+He went on to spend nearly a decade with ČSK Čelarevo, playing in the Serbian lower league between 1998 and 2004.

+In summer 2004 Stamenić moved to Hungary and joined Honvéd Budapest playing in the Nemzeti Bajnokság I but during the winter break he returned to ČSK.
+During the winter break of the 2005–06 season, he moved to Mladost Apatin playing then in the Serbian First League, however at the end of the season they gained promotion to the Serbian SuperLiga.
+In the 2006–07 he helped Mladost Apatin to sixth place in the top tier.
+In January 2008 he moved to Iceland and signed with Grindavik and play in the top league Úrvalsdeild during the seasons 2008 and 2009.
 In 2010, he moved to Norway and played with Klepp IL in Norwegian lower leagues.
 He was not eligible to play however.

 In 2011, he would return to Iceland and play with BÍ/Bolungarvík the 2011 season.

 After finishing his playing career with NK Bobota-Agrar he became a youth coach at Mladost Apatin.